UpasanaSridhar/LLMs4HPC/tasks/MatrixOperations/dgemm_avx2_words.md

    - Computation: The original operation is a multiply-accumulate.
 Use a *fused multiply-add* if available.

 4. Manual Unrolling:
-   - For the `i`-loop, manually write out all operations for each of the 6 rows in the output matrix.
+   - For the `M`-loop, manually write out all operations for each of the 6 rows in the output matrix.
-   - For the `j`-loop, manually handle the two chunks of 4 columns each in the output matrix.
+   - For the `N`-loop, manually handle the two chunks of 4 columns each in the output matrix.
 5. Reuse in Register:
-   - Store the \( C \) registers to the output matrix only after completing the \( k \)-loop.
+   - Store the \( C \) registers to the output matrix only after completing the `K`-loop.
 Store the results directly into the appropriate positions in \( C \) (6 rows x 8 columns).
    - Loads of A and B must happen once per iteration of the k-loop.
 6. Register Usage: There are 16 registers in the AVX2 ISA.
    The unrolled code should use no more than 16 register type variables.